Counsellor & Psychotherapist in Edinburgh

 Whether you have had counselling before or are considering it for the first time, I offer a free 20 minute video or phone consultation.
 We can use this opportunity to talk about what brings you to counselling and what you might be looking for, in order to help you decide if you would like to begin weekly therapy with me.

 I am trained in psychodynamic and person-centred therapy.
 Psychodynamic therapy focuses on our self-awareness and understanding of how the unconscious past shapes our experience of the present.
-The person-centred approach trusts in the individual’s inner resources and aims to facilitate growth through acceptance, authenticity and empathy.
-Both of these approaches value the relationship between therapist and client as a space which facilitates healing and new understanding of oneself within the world.
+The person-centred approach aims to facilitate growth through the offering of acceptance, authenticity and empathy.
+Both of these approaches value the therapy relationship as a space which facilitates healing and new understanding of oneself within the world.